ktnguyen17/ktnguyen17.github.io/index.md

 <br/>
 <h2 style="color:rgb(50,50,50); font-family:Georgia; font-size:25px">About me</h2>
   <p style="font-size:16px;">
-  My name is Nguyễn Thuỳ
+  My name is Nguyễn Thuỳ Dung.
+I also go by Dung Nguyen or Kate Nguyen in the US and 阮垂榕 in China.
+My research interests focus on deep learning and computer vision.
   </p>
 <br/>
 <br/>